Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: Radiative transfer modeling

 A plane-parallel Stokes vector computation of the thermal emission for a given profile is azimuthally symmetric about the local surface normal, $\hat{\mathbf{n}}_{ij}$, at a gridpoint (LAT$_i$,LON$_j$), depending only on the angle, $\theta_{\mathrm{v},ij}$ made by the viewing direction $\hat{\mathbf{v}}$ with respect to $\hat{\mathbf{n}}_{ij}$ for a given atmospheric profile.
-While surface emission is isotropic, subsequent scattering and absorption by gas molecules and haze/cloud grains in the atmosphere lead to both anisotropy and polarization of light as a function of the view angle $\theta_{\mathrm{v},ij}$.
-(Our assumption of perfect azimuthal symmetry about $\hat{\mathbf{n}}_{ij}$ is strictly valid only for a uniform atmosphere enveloping a perfect sphere, and is only an approximation for oblate {BDs} and/or patchy atmospheres.
+While {photospheric} emission is isotropic and unpolarized, subsequent scattering by gaseous species and haze/cloud grains higher in the atmosphere lead to both anisotropy and polarization of light as a function of the local view angle $\theta_{\mathrm{v},ij}$.
+(Our assumption of perfect azimuthal symmetry about $\hat{\mathbf{n}}_{ij}$ is strictly valid only for a uniform atmosphere enveloping a perfect sphere, and is only an approximation for oblate BDs and/or patchy atmospheres.
 The plane-parallel assumption is an additional simplification.)

-The dependence on $\theta_{\mathrm{v}, ij}$ of the photopolarimetric thermal emission signal at the top-of-atmosphere (TOA) corresponding to the atmospheric profiles in Table \ref{tab_vp} is shown in the top panels of Fig.\,\ref{fig_planeparallel}, with intensity depicted on the left and polarization on the right.
-The signal due to a hypothetical brown dwarf completely devoid of an atmosphere (black line), and that due to an atmosphere containing a coarse haze of optical thickness $\tau=1$ and effective grain size $r=1\,\mu$m (green line) have also been depicted.
-The observed intensity $I$ at an angle $\theta_\mathrm{v}$ from the local normal depends on the transmission properties of the intermediate atmosphere.
-The presence of molecular absorption (red line, $\varpi_\mathrm{gas}=0.75$) causes an anisotropic redistribution of the isotropic radiation emerging from the {BD} surface (assumed for the purely emitting outer boundary of the photosphere to be black, as the coefficient of emission equals that of absorption per Kirchhoff's law of thermal radiation).
-As particulate scattering (single scattering albedo $\varpi_\mathrm{part}=1$) becomes more predominant in the atmosphere, the dependence on $\theta_\mathrm{v}$ becomes increasingly isotropic (orange, green, blue lines).
+We first consider the full-column Rayleigh scattering case, when $p_\mathrm{cutoff}=p_0$.
+The dependence on $\theta_{\mathrm{v}, ij}$ of the photopolarimetric thermal emission signal at the top-of-atmosphere (TOA) corresponding to the atmospheric profiles in Table \ref{tab_vp} is shown in the top panels of Fig.\,\ref{fig_planeparallel}, with intensity depicted on the left and the DoP on the right.
+The BD is assumed to emit radiation at its BOA as a perfect black body of effective temperature $T_\mathrm{eff}=1500\,$K. The signal due to a hypothetical BD completely devoid of an atmosphere (black line), only Rayleigh scattering (red line), a light haze ($\tau=0.1$, orange lines), a thick haze ($\tau=1$, green lines) and a thick cloud ($\tau=10$, blue lines) have been depicted.
+Different grain sizes have been considered: small grains of $r_0=0.1\,\mu$m (dotted lines), medium-sized grains of $r_0=1\,\mu$m (dashed lines) and coarse grains of $r_0=10\,\mu$m (solid lines).